 - Alcoholic beverages

-- Discover Curepipe, one of Mauritius’ bustling towns.
+- Discover Curepipe, one of Mauritius’ busiest towns.

-- Pause and appreciate the scenery at Mare Aux Vacoas Reservoir.
+- Pause to admire the views of Mare Aux Vacoas Reservoir.

-- Visit the holy lake of Grand Bassin
+- Visit the sacred lake of Grand Bassin.

-- Savour the breath-taking vistas of Balck River Gorges from the Viewpoint where you may have the chance to see the renowned Paille En Queue bird.
+- Enjoy panoramic views of Black River Gorges from the viewpoint, where you might spot the famous Paille En Queue bird.

-- Visit Chamarel Viewpoint for sweeping views of the West Coast & Le Morne Mountain.
+- Stop at Chamarel Viewpoint for breathtaking views of the West Coast and Le Morne Mountain.

 For a full refund, cancel at least 24 hours before the scheduled departure time.